 Choose the WooCommerce Starter Bundle.
 Avoid the early struggles, and start selling immediately!

-If you want a simple, no-frills experience, as well as the flexibility of using a drag and drop editor when setting up your website, BigCommerce is a great choice.
-It’s one of the best Shopify alternatives and offers a full cycle solution for ecommerce store owners.
+BigCommerce is a great choice if you want a simple, no-frills experience, as well as the flexibility of using a drag-and-drop editor when setting up your website.

-BigCommerce has a range of stunning themes, although only seven are free across all industries.
-You will have to pay for the premium ones, which makes it definitely better than Shopify in terms of customization.
-It also boasts a range of advanced features to improve your content marketing and allow you to promote your product in different ways.
-Plus, it has a host of tools designed to improve your conversion rate.
+The platform has a range of stunning themes, although only seven are free across all industries.
+You will have to pay for the premium ones, which definitely makes it better than Shopify in terms of customization.

-The prices start from just around $29.95/mo and go all the way to $299.95/mo, so you have to choose accordingly.
-Your costs will vary depending upon the number of goods you are selling, and the revenue you generate.
+The prices start from $29.95/mo for the basic plan and go all the way to $299.95/mo, so you have to choose accordingly.
+Your costs will vary depending on the number of goods you sell, and the revenue you generate.

 - Multiple in-built, drag and drop visual editing tools so you can create your beautiful ecommerce store